 - Use the Track Hele-On app for real-time location and arrival times.

-- Other paid services include a vanpool program, a shared ride taxi program, Park and Ride lots, and the Kona Trolley between Kona Commons Shopping Center and Keauhou Shopping Center.
+- Other services include a vanpool program, a shared ride taxi program, Park and Ride lots, and the Kona Trolley between Kona Commons Shopping Center and Keauhou Shopping Center.

-More info: Hele-On
+- More info: Hele-On

 Kauaʻi County public transportation